2025 Allerød municipal election

+from Venstre, would win the mayoral position.

 Background

 Following the 2021 election, Karsten Längerich from Venstre became mayor for his second term.
 This was despite, the Conservatives winning the most votes and seats.
 Throughout the current period, the Conservatives lost 3 councillors, of whom all 3 currently sit for the Moderates, making the mayor's party, Venstre, currently the largest in the council.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Allerød Municipality had 21 seats in 2025.